-Directorate Affairs (DRG) functions as an interface between the SFOE, the Federal Council, Parliament, the cantons, the economy and society.
+Media and Political Affairs (AMP) functions as an interface between the Federal Council, the SFOE, Parliament, the cantons, the economy, Media and society.
 It ensures that the business of the Federal Council and Parliament is prepared correctly and punctually, and is communicated in an appropriate manner.